yannh/kubeconform/Readme.md

   -h    show help information
   -ignore-missing-schemas
-        skip files with missing schemas instead of failing -kubernetes-version string
+        skip files with missing schemas instead of failing -insecure-skip-tls-verify
+        disable verification of the server's SSL certificate.
+This will make your HTTPS connections insecure -kubernetes-version string
         version of Kubernetes to validate against (default "1.18.0") -n int